This page describes the Preferences menu of XCTrack. Check the other sections to lean more about the different features of XCTrack.

-Thanks to the very bright screen of AIR³ 7.2, this automatic action has been disabled as it is not required anymore to have the full brightness to get a good readability.
+Thanks to the very bright screen of AIR³ 7.2 and 7.3, this automatic action has been disabled as it is not required anymore to have the full brightness to get a good readability.
 However, new brightness button widgets have been created together with the release of AIR³ 7.2, so that the pilot can now easily decrease or increase the brightness depending on the readability conditions while flying.
 Read more details about these brightness buttons widgets in the Action buttons subsection of the XCTrack Pro widgets manual.

 AIR³ is provided with an accurate GPS and powerful pressure sensor.